 Cybersecurity and Sectoral Data Regulation (2 cr): This class provides an introduction to various legal frameworks relating to data- and cybersecurity, such as data breach notification laws, regulatory data security requirements such as contained in HIPAA and GLBA, and the patchwork of statute and common law tools available for addressing cybersecurity concerns.
 It also prepares students to interact with professionals in other fields relevant to cybersecurity practice, and broader policy discussions about cybersecurity law and policy.
 Pre-requisite: Technology Governance and Regulation: Concepts.

 Technology Governance Workshop (Special Topics in Technology Governance)* (2 cr): More details to come.

 Law students may be able to take classes marked with a * as a 3cr writing seminar.

 Starting in fall 2022, students who have completed 5 credits from this curriculum will also be able to enroll in year-long seminar and workshop classes in which students will discuss current academic and other scholarly research relating to Technology Governance.

 Students interested in these topics may also be interested in a range of other classes taught by Center-affiliated faculty or at the College of Law.
 Such classes include topics such as intellectual property law; administrative, antitrust, and other forms of regulatory law; the whole panoply of international law courses, including trade and human rights; and courses offered as part of the Space, Cyber, and Telecom Law program such as Spectrum Law and Space & Satellite Business Law.

-For further information, including how to enroll in these classes, students should contact their registrar or the center's executive director, Elsbeth Magilton, at the College of Law.
+For further information, including how to enroll in these classes, students should contact their registrar or the center's director, Gus Hurwitz, at the College of Law.
 For more information on curriculum at Nebraska Law and registration please visit their current student page.